craftcms/docs/docs/5.x/reference/field-types/multi-select.md

 ### Saving Multi-select Fields

-If you have an element form, such as an [entry form](kb:entry-form), that needs to contain a Multi-select field, you can use this template as a starting point:
+If you have an element form, such as an [entry form](kb:entry-form), that needs to contain a multi-select field, you can use this template as a starting point:

 ```twig
 {% set field = craft.app.fields.getFieldByHandle('myFieldHandle') %}